CristinaComsa/QA_MAGENTO_PROJECT/README.md

 -- selenium

+-- webdriver-manager.

 -- behave --> library that interprets and runs tests written in Gherkin

 -- behave-html-formatter --> helps generate reports

--- webdriver-manager.

 Steps to use the project:

-Download or clone the project from GitHub with the command: git clone https://github.com/CristinaComsa/QA_MAGENTO_PROJECT
+Clone the project from GitHub with the command: git clone https://github.com/CristinaComsa/QA_MAGENTO_PROJECT

 Install the necessary libraries with the command: pip install -r requirements.txt

 Run the tests with the command: behave

-To create the HTML report of the tests, use the command: behave -f html -o report.html
+To create the HTML report use the command: behave -f html -o report.html

 To access the reports, look for the generated HTML file in the project folder and open it in a browser.